anastasiiafedurko/react_people-table/README.md

 - **React Router**: For routing and navigation between pages.
 - **Vite**: A modern build tool that provides fast development and production build processes.
 - **GitHub Pages**: For deploying the app.

+## Live Demo

+You can see the live project on GitHub Pages: [https://anastasiiafedurko.github.io/react_people-table/](https://anastasiiafedurko.github.io/react_people-table/).

 ## Conclusion